 Switzerland and Ireland are wonderful options for an adventure wedding and we guarantee that every cent and effort that you will spend traveling to either country will be worth it!

 700-ft cliffs with waves splashing wildly underneath, dense forests at the highest peak of Europe, and picturesque villages sitting amidst lush green landscapes are just some of the great outdoor features of Ireland and Switzerland.
-These lovely nature spots are waiting for adventurous couples like you who will dare travel to Europe to get married here!
+These lovely nature spots are waiting for adventurous couples who will dare travel to Europe for an epic wedding!

 The Swiss Alps and the Irish cliffs have a unique beauty of their own and both offer an experience of a lifetime to all adventurous couples.
 But let's look at the main differences between these two.

 Switzerland is best known for tall mountain peaks and Alpine valleys that define its unique beauty.
 Outdoor wedding ceremonies are best celebrated in magical elopement spots with views of these Alpine scenes.
 In Switzerland, your wildest wedding dreams will come true when you get married on a mountain plateau or in the middle of a green valley.

 We recommend a specific spot called the Jungfraujoch or more popularly known as "The Top of Europe," reserved only for the bravest couples who do not mind the heights and the icy mountain air.
 After saying your “I do’s,” ride a cable car near the Alps to witness the iconic tooth-shaped Matterhorn peak!
 How’s that for an adventure wedding in Switzerland?